-Apple files counterclaim against HTC for alleged abuse of standards-essential patentsAlex Wagner - Deputy Managing Editor, News Desk
+Apple files counterclaim against HTC for alleged abuse of standards-essential patentsAlex Wagner - Editorial Director of News and Content

 We've already seen a couple of tidbits of news related to the legal battles between Apple HTC so far this month, and now we've got another to add to the list.
 It's been revealed that Apple has filed counterclaims against HTC in response to an ITC complaint that the Taiwanese firm's filed against Apple, which is actually the same case in which a judge recently tossed out five patents that HTC tried to borrow from Google.
 Apple's counterclaim is filed with the U.S. District Court for the Eastern District of Virginia and alleges that HTC abused a pair of standard-essential patents related to 4G LTE.
 In its counterclaim, Apple purports that HTC has hidden the patents from standards setting organizations while using them in a suit against Apple and has also avoided its obligations to license the patents on fair, reasonable and non-discriminatory (FRAND) terms.